 11. A Banking Account shall be opened in the name of the Association into which all monies received shall be paid and from which withdrawals shall be made and managed by the Hon.
 Treasurer.
 There will be at least three committee members, including the Hon.
 Treasurer who are authorised by the committee to make payments on behalf of the Association.
 Payments may be made by any two authorised committee members unless a payment is less than £100, in which case the payment may be made by a single authorised committee member if they have approval by email from another authorised committee member.

 12. An Independent Examiner shall be appointed annually in General Meetings, and shall be eligible for re-appointment but shall not hold any office in the Association.

 13. The Annual General Meeting of the Association shall be held within the first six months of the Association’s year for the following purposes:

 a.
 To receive the Executive Committee’s report on the preceding year’s activities,

 b.
 To receive the independently examined accounts in respect of the preceding year made up to the 31st December,

 c.
 To elect Officers and an Executive Committee,

 e.
 To transact any other relevant business.

 a.
-The Chairman, or in his absence the Vice-Chairman, shall preside at all meetings of the Association, except that, if neither the Chairman or the Vice-Chairman is present within 15 minutes after the time appointed for the meeting, the members present shall elect one of their number to act as Chairman of the meeting
+The Chair shall preside at all meetings of the Association except that, if the Chair is not present within 15 minutes after the time appointed for the meeting, the members present shall elect one of their number to act as Chair of the meeting,

 b.
-The Chairman of any meeting shall only vote where otherwise there is equality of vote on any matter
+The Chair of any meeting shall only vote where otherwise there is equality of vote on any matter,